IQue: iQue Player

 The iQue Player is a micro variant of a home video game console by iQue that plays ports of Nintendo 64 games.
 It was uniquely designed to bypass China's ban on home console products placed at the time.
 14 games came out for the console.
 The Legend of Zelda: Majora's Mask and a Traditional Chinese translation of Ocarina of Time were completed, but not released by iQue.

 iQue Game Boy Advance

-iQue Game Boy Advance

 The iQue GBA is the Chinese version of the Game Boy Advance.
 It was released on 8 June 2004.
 8 games have been released for the console.
 12 more games were planned, but cancelled after high piracy of the system.

 Cancelled Games

 iQue Game Boy SP

 The iQue Game Boy SP is the Chinese version of the Game Boy Advance SP.
 It is the same as a regular Game Boy Advance SP but has an "iQue" logo on the top of the casing instead of "Nintendo".
 It plays Game Boy, Game Boy Color and Game Boy Advance games and has a rechargeable battery.
 It was released in October 2004.